Table of Contents

 We have selected the appropriate trigger for the message from the dropdown list and filled out the required fields.
 The body of our message has been set up to include variables to pull account-specific information for our customers, and also includes some conditional content.

-Since we have our customer portal enabled, we want to encourage customers to pay through the portal if the company their account is assigned to has the customer portal enabled; however, if they do not have the portal set up, then we don't want to include information that is unnecessary to them.
+Since we have our customer portal enabled, we want to encourage customers to pay through the portal if the company their account is assigned to has the customer portal enabled; however, if they do not have the portal set up, then we would rather not include information that is unnecessary to them.
 Through using a conditional statement, we can accommodate both situations – with the message content above, we can direct customers to the customer portal with language instructing them to pay through it.
 If the company that the account is associated with does not have the customer portal set up, that section of information will not be seen.

 Now we can rest assured that our customers will be receiving notices when a late fee is applied to their account, without having to manually track that information or send out messages ourselves.
 And in the future, if we decide that this triggered message is no longer needed, or we want to temporarily disable it, we can do so by editing the triggered message and deselecting the “Enabled” checkbox.

-Further Example Content
+Further Example Content for Email Messages

 C